• Skip to primary navigation

 Carefully open the foil packages and let the beets cool.
 Once the beets are cool, remove the skins and cut the beets into small wedges.

-Store the beets in the refrigerator if you're not making the salad on the same day.
+Store the beets in an airtight container in the refrigerator if you're not making the salad on the same day.

 How to Roast Hazelnuts

-If you are using raw hazelnuts roasting them will help bring out their flavour and will make it possible to get their skins off.
+If you are using raw hazelnuts roasting them will help bring out their great flavor and will make it possible to get their skins off.

 The easiest way to roast hazelnuts is to spread them on a baking sheet and roast them in a 350°F oven for approximately 10 minutes or until their skins begin to split and the hazelnuts begin to turn lightly golden.
 Remember to stir the hazelnuts mid-way while roasting.